sachin-trilio/HowTos/OIDC_LDAP_AD_Setup.md

   kubectl apply -f triliovault-dex.yaml
   ```

-  7. Now create a cluster role binding using the below command:  Replace the username to your Google email ID and clusterrolebinding name since it has to be unique
+  7. Create a cluster role binding using the below command:  Replace the username to your Google email ID and clusterrolebinding name since it has to be unique

   ```
   kubectl create clusterrolebinding admin-binding-1 --clusterrole=cluster-admin --user=<Google ID>